cgoettel/recipes/soda/grapefruit.md

   - Three parts water is 5.25 L for a single recipe, or 10.5 L for a double recipe.
 Assuming the previous step is accurate.
 - So the original should be about perfect in a half Corny keg.
 - Carbonate and serve at 30 PSI

+## Notes

+- In the original recipe, Glen says you should get 400&ndash;500 mL of juice from four grapefruit.
+Four pink grapefruit gives me around 1050 mL of juice and four California ruby red grapefruit gives me 770 mL of juice.
+I haven't played around enough with zest and juice quantities enough to tell you what I like.
+This is just the information I have at this time (2022-07-02).
+- Also in the original recipe, Glen says to use the zest of three grapefruit, but the juice of four.
+I've always used the zest and juice of all four.